Encouraging and empowering our people.

 We have very diverse customers, suppliers and other stakeholders, and want a diverse workforce to meet their needs.
 We are committed to enhancing the diversity of our senior management teams, focused on gender and nationality, and so are supporting the career development of these focus groups.

+Several initiatives have been instrumental in the progress we have made.
 One of the ways that we are supporting women’s progression into senior roles is through a programme called Women in Leadership, which provides training, mentoring and other types of career support for high potential female employees.

 You can view data on the proportion of women in senior management in our sustainability performance centre .